Becksteinlab/kda-examples/kda_paper/README.md

 # Kinetic Diagram Analysis Paper Figures

-Code and data used in the [Kinetic Diagram Analysis](https://github.com/Becksteinlab/kda) (KDA) paper.
+Code and data used in the [Kinetic Diagram Analysis](https://github.com/Becksteinlab/kda) paper.

 **Warning:** KDA is in flux and not API stable.
 The latest known working KDA commit hash: `b63d5f2`

 ## Generating Figures and Data

 The code (and data) are organized by figure or section.
-With KDA installed (see [KDA Installation](https://github.com/becksteinlab/kda?tab=readme-ov-file#installation)) the instructions to execute the code and generate the figures is included below.
+With KDA installed (see [KDA Installation](https://github.com/becksteinlab/kda?tab=readme-ov-file#installation)) the instructions to execute the code and generate the figures in each directory is included below.

 ### Figure 1: 4-state Example Model